Aczel-Mendler Bisimulations in a Regular Category: Introduction

 \subsection{Contributions}

-Our contributions can be summarised as follows: \begin{enumerate} \item An extension of the theory of Aczel-Mendler bisimulations that works in any regular category, without any usage of the axiom of choice.
-In particular, we prove that the closure under composition (Proposition~\ref{prop:composition-reg}) and the coincidence with other notions of coalgebraic bisimulations (Theorem~\ref{theo:reg-equivalences}) does not utilise the axiom of choice. \item An elementary and relational account of folklore properties of power-objects, including the fact it is a commutative monad whose Kleisli category is isomorphic to the category of relations (Theorem~\ref{thm:pow-monad}) and that there are simple conditions for the existence of (weak) distributive laws with respect to it (Corollary~\ref{coro:distr}). \item A nicer formulation in the case of toposes thanks to the power-object monads, whose connection to tabulations of coalgebra homomorphisms can be proved (Corollary~\ref{coro:tobi-spans}), again without the axiom of choice. \item We extend this nicer formulation to simulations in a topos (Section~\ref{sec:simulations}) \end{enumerate}
+Our contributions may be summarised as follows: \begin{enumerate} \item An extension of the theory of Aczel-Mendler bisimulations that works in any regular category, without relying on the axiom of choice.
+In particular, we prove that closure under composition (Proposition~\ref{prop:composition-reg}) and coincidence with other notions of coalgebraic bisimulations (Theorem~\ref{theo:reg-equivalences}) do not require the axiom of choice. \item An elementary and relational account of folklore properties of power-objects, including the fact that they yield a commutative monad whose Kleisli category is isomorphic to the category of relations (Theorem~\ref{thm:pow-monad}), and that there are simple conditions for the existence of (weak) distributive laws with respect to it (Corollary~\ref{coro:distr}). \item A more elegant formulation of regular AM-bisimulations in the case of toposes, enabled by the power-object monad, with a connection to tabulations of coalgebra homomorphisms that can be established (Corollary~\ref{coro:tobi-spans}), again without assuming the axiom of choice. \item An extension of this more refined formulation to simulations in a topos (Section~\ref{sec:simulations}). \end{enumerate}